yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 The L7 router driver
 ~~~~~~~~~~~~~~~~~~~~~
-The L7 router manager, ingress/ocp-route controllers and endpoint controller will call the L7 router driver services
+The L7 router manager, ingress controller and endpoint controller will call the L7 router driver services
 to create the L7 routing entities chain.
 The L7 router driver will rely on neutron LbaaS functionality.